AiwNexT/Reactive-coroutines/README.md

 **Usage**

-To use the library, you need to implement the RCScope interface.
+To use the features, you need to implement the RCScope interface.

 ```Kotlin
 class MainActivity : AppCompatActivity(), RCScope